|Rating:||8.6 / 10|

 |Weight||2.2 / 2.5|

-While energy gels are more often used in endurance sports like running and cycling, my reason for reviewing this type of product on a hiking website is that I’m in the process of planning a long distance thru hike with consecutive days of big distances.
+While energy gels are more often used in endurance sports like running and cycling, my reason for reviewing this type of product on a hiking website is for use on long distance hikes where I typically do consecutive days of big distances.
 From monitoring myself over the past few years on how my body reacts to big days on the trail, there are days where I easily burn around 8000+ calories.
 I have found on these big days that sometimes I just need an energy boost and products such as these come in handy.

 For those of you that have never tried energy gels before the best way to describe them is as a soft jelly like cordial.
 You definitely need a sweet tooth here and with some of the varieties a love of caffeine as well.